shakircam/android-template/README.md

  <a href="https://github.com/shakircam/Android-Template">link</a>
 - Change the package name
 - Change the class name with convenient of project
-# Find this repository useful?
+# Find this repository useful?❤️
 Star this repository and follow me for next creations!
-Thanks for your support.
+Thanks for your support 💗💗.